 Limited free parking is available at the Visitor Center parking lot at 304 Dutton Street.
+Please see our directions page for details on finding our lot.
 Additional on-street metered parking is available for up to two hours.
 Throughout downtown Lowell are a number of municipal parking garages.
 For a complete list of city garages, please visit the City of Lowell's parking page.

 The city of Lowell has a proud tradition of being an immigrant city, which is reflected in the diversity of restaurants in the downtown area.
 From Greek, to Vietnamese, to Cambodian, there is food for everyone to enjoy in the city.
 The last week in July is the annual Lowell Folk Festival which features a wide variety of ethnic foods prepared by local family restaurants and organizations in the city of Lowell.
 For a full list of restaurants please visit the City of Lowell's dining page.

 Downtown Lowell has many shops and entertainment venues to enjoy.
 From concerts, to watching the Lowell Spinners baseball team, to taking in a play at the Merrimack Repertory Theater, there is always an event to attend in the city.
 Lowell is about 45 minutes, (30 miles), outside of Boston, 15 minutes (14.5 miles) away from the Pheasant Lane Mall in Nashua, NH and 20 minutes, (15 miles) away from the Burlington Mall in Burlington, MA.
 For more information, please visit Lowell's entertainment page.